 Lucy Carapetyan is a graduate of Northwestern University, and began as a student at The Actors Gymnasium in 2003.
 She has been teaching and performing with The Actors Gymnasium since 2006.Read More

 Chuck Coyl started teaching stage combat for The Actors Gymnasium in 1997.
 Recent credits include Fight Direction for: August: Osage County, Superior Donuts, The Crucible (Steppenwolf Theatre), Gas For Less, Magnolia (Goodman Theatre), Private Lives (Chicago Shakespeare Theatre), Porgy and Bess, Carmen, Tosca (Lyric Opera of Chicago).Read More

-Sylvia Hernandez-DiStasi is a second generation circus performer who grew up touring with various circuses, including Ringling Bros and Barnum & Bailey Circus.
+Sylvia Hernandez-DiStasi, recently returned from a successful tour of Lookingglass Alice, is a second generation circus performer who grew up touring with various circuses, including Ringling Bros and Barnum & Bailey Circus.
 She also performed at The Circus World Championships in London, England.
 In 1990 she moved to Chicago and began her career as a circus teacher and choreographer.
 Sylvia is a co-founder of The Actors Gymnasium and an Artistic Associate of The Lookingglass Theatre Company.Read More

 Jill Heyser must like to keep her head in the clouds… she is a stilt walker, aerial artist, and teacher with over 10 years experience on a variety of apparatus.
 Affiliations include The Actors Gymnasium, Aerial Storm, MSA, and Voice of the City.
 She has studied at the Actors Gymnasium, NECCA, and the Aerial Dance Festival.
 You may have seen her most recently in Dante’s Inferno, Sci-Fi Circus, Circus in Progress, An Explosion of a Winter’s Tale, or Vaudeville Roars.

-Javen Ulambayar graduated from the University of Minnesota in 2012 with a Kinesiology degree and an emphasis on clinical movement and science.
-During his high school and college years, he attended the circus school “Juventas” in Saint Paul, Minnesota.
-Here he attained his skills in a variety of performing acts.
-Some of his performances while in circus school included tumbling, teeterboard, jump rope, Chinese pole, acro and Russian bar.Read More
+Javen Ulambayar graduated from the University of Minnesota in 2012 earning a degree in Kinesiology with emphasis on clinical movement and science.
+During his high school and college years, he attended the circus school Juventas in Saint Paul, Minnesota.
+There he attained his skills in a variety of performing acts including tumbling, teeterboard, jump rope, acro and Russian bar.Read More

-Oyunchimeg “Oyuna” Yadamjav “Oyunchimeg “Oyuna” Yadamjav is one of Mongolia’s premier contortionists with over 25 years of experience, performing internationally with the world-renowned Mongolian National Circus.
+Oyunchimeg “Oyuna” Yadamjav is one of Mongolia’s premier contortionists with over 25 years of experience, performing internationally with the world-renowned Mongolian National Circus.
 She has won “SILVER CLOWN” at the global circus competition in Monte-Carlo (Presidency of the H.S.H.
 Prince Ranier III de Monaco) and gold medals at international circus competitions in Germany and Cuba.
 Oyuna is currently teaching for the Mongolian Children’s Performing Arts.